iegMann/iegMann.github.io/aboutme.md

 I am iegMann, the best oversleepers in the world.

-My waifu is Makise Kurisu; She's also my josyu, right?
+My waifu is Makise Kurisu; she's also my josyu, right?

 ### my history